Price

 • Entry tickets wherever applicable.

-• International & domestic flights/ trains.
+• International & domestic flights.

 • Anything else not mentioned in the inclusions.